• Home

 Berwick & Hannah Hoffman his wife.
 Born 26 August

-He was the youngest of six children born to this marriage:
+Robert was the youngest of six children born to this marriage:

-• James Hoffman Morton born 5.11.1826 in Berwick upon Tweed, Northumberland, England
+• James Hoffman Morton, born 5.11.1826 in Berwick upon Tweed, Northumberland, England

-• Thomas Morton born 15.7.1829 in Berwick upon Tweed, Northumberland, England
+• Thomas Morton, born 15.7.1829 in Berwick upon Tweed, Northumberland, England

-• Agnes Hoffman Morton born 4.11.1832 in Berwick upon Tweed
+• Agnes Hoffman Morton, born 4.11.1832 in Berwick upon Tweed

-• John Morton born 14.6.1835 in Berwick upon Tweed
+• John Morton, born 14.6.1835 in Berwick upon Tweed

-• Andrew Holmes Morton born 22.9.1837 in Berwick upon Tweed
+• Andrew Holmes Morton, born 22.9.1837 in Berwick upon Tweed

 Picture